Cute hens at Tractor supply begging you to bring them home? Are you wondering if you should keep a Rooster with your hens?

 Keep a Rooster If You Want to Incubate & Hatch Your Own Eggs for Chicks

-If you want to raise your own chicks for meat, or for laying purposes incubating your eggs is an affordable option.
+If you want to raise your own chicks for meat, or egg-laying purposes, incubating your eggs is an affordable option.
 Without a Rooster to fertilize the eggs, your hen’s eggs won’t hatch.

-The general rule when keeping a Rooster in your flock is a 1:15.
-Generally, if you have a Rooster you will want 10-15 hens to go with him.
+The general rule when keeping a Rooster in your flock is 1:15.
+Generally, if you have a Rooster, you will want 10-15 hens to go with him.

 Don’t Keep a Rooster if You Only Want Eggs To Eat

-If you buy chickens only for eggs you do not need a Rooster.
+If you buy chickens only for eggs, you do not need a Rooster.
 Remember that Roosters will crow in the morning, afternoon, and evening.
+Or anytime they feel it is necessary!

-If you have hens you know they are noisy too, but a Rooster can take the noise to a new level.
-This is important to keep in mind based on your zoning and your dear neighbors.
+If you have hens, you know they are noisy too, but a Rooster can take the noise to a new level.
+This is important to remember based on your zoning and your dear neighbors.

 Your hens will lay eggs with or without a Rooster.